teowu/old_TimothyHTimothy.github.io/README.md

 Hello there!

-I'm Master Obi... **Timothy Haoning Wu, a junior college student from Peking University, now researching on image restoration and enhancement, computational photography, image and video quality assessments, and, of course, still finishing my undergraduate courses.
+I'm Master Obi... **Timothy Haoning Wu**, a junior college student from Peking University, now researching on Computer Visions.
+My major concerns are **Image Restoration and Enhancement**, **Computational Photography**, **Image and Video Quality Assessments**.

+I'm still finishing my undergraduate courses.

+## If you're interested...

+In Fall 2020 (this Fall), I will be applying for graduate on Computer Vision tasks to continue my exporations on the topics shown above.
+On the mean time, I will also be considering my careers and future developments and follow some practical projects on my favored topics.

+If you would like to know more about me, please see my [`Curriculum Vitae`](null).

 ## Contact me